-S/No Risk Measures recommended Outputs Deadline Responsible Person • Policy in place objectively regulates opportunity for training and monitoring and reporting on impact of training 13 Absence of a system for rewarding performance Improved system for management of employees Medium FME, UBEC 14 Absence of Complaints Mechanism, Disciplinary Process and Whistleblower Policy Develop a detailed Complaints Procedure Develop Whistleblower Policy approved by Commission.
+S/No Risk Measures recommended Outputs Deadline Responsible Person Policy in place objectively regulates opportunity for training and monitoring and reporting on impact of training 13 Absence of a system for rewarding performance Implementation of Employee Mobility Policy 2014 Improved system for management of employees Medium FME, UBEC 14 Absence of Complaints Mechanism, Disciplinary Process and Whistleblower Policy Develop a detailed Complaints Procedure Develop Whistleblower Policy approved by Commission.
 Revise, approve and Implement a revised Disciplinary process Detailed complaints, Disciplinary procedure and whistleblowing policy established and implemented.
-Medium UBEC Management 15 Non- standardized/ irregular recruitment processes Adopting a standard recruitment procedure Development of standard minimum qualification, skills and experience required as basis for recruitment Standard Recruitment Procedure established and implemented Immediate UBEC and SUBEBs 16 Insufficient Training Opportunities for Staff • Training of Staff.
+Medium UBEC Management 15 Non- standardized/ irregular recruitment processes Adopting a standard recruitment procedure Development of standard minimum qualification, skills and experience required as basis for recruitment Standard Recruitment Procedure established and implemented Immediate UBEC and SUBEBs 16 Insufficient Training Opportunities for Staff Training of Staff.
 UBEC to develop in house abilities to enable it train its staff and staff of SUBEBs.
 Needs Assessment undertaken Staff Training Calendar created Immediate UBEC

-S/No Risk Measures recommended Outputs Deadline Responsible person • Creation of a Training Calendar involving all staff of the Commission within a stated time frame and objectives, based on a needs assessment.
-Programme for engagement with SUBEBS created 17 Poor Data Capturing Practices Ensure synchronized data capture mechanisms from UBEC to the States, to reduce the possibility of doctored figures by a) Automating data collection systems across board. b) Establishing mechanisms for data verification lmproved and synchronized data capture.
-Medium UBEC Board and Management 18 Poor/Lack of Asset Acquisition and Disposal controls containing name, technical specification/capacity/output/quality, Asset registers with appropriate details created.
+S/No Risk Measures recommended Outputs Deadline Responsible person Creation of a Training Calendar involving all staff of the Commission within a stated time frame and objectives, based on a needs assessment.
+Programme for engagement with SUBEBS created 17 Poor Data Capturing Practices Ensure synchronized data capture mechanisms from UBEC to the States, to reduce the possibility of doctored figures by a) Automating data collection systems across board. b) Establishing mechanisms for data verification Improved and synchronized data capture.
+Medium UBEC Board and Management 18 Poor/Lack of Asset Acquisition and Disposal controls Create and maintain asset registers containing name, technical specification/capacity/output/quality, make, date of purchase, purchase value, lifespan.
+Ensure documentation of assets upon acquisition which is made publicly available.
+Information should include the name of the asset/item purchased, specification, the purpose for the purchase, a link or referral to the budget line providing for this purchase, the service to be expected from the purchased item and supplier.
+Disposal of assets to be by open competitive bidding in line with PPA Asset registers with appropriate details created.
 Proper asset disposal practiced.
 Audited reports available and accessible.
 Immediate UBEC Managemen

 S/No Risk Measures recommended Outputs Deadline Responsible person 2007 and rules issued by BPP for disposal of assets.
 Ensure there is a publicly accessible list of all UBEC's assets with their value in each financial year as well as their disposal.
 Ensure that UBEC audited reports are readily available and publicly accessible 19 Absence of fully disclosed contract and service agreements Full disclosure of every service contract or other type contract entered into.
 Budgets, cost, deliverables and timelines to be clearly stated and publicly available.
 All contracts entered into by SUBEBS and LGEAs with direct service contractors to be publicly disclosed and available for public scrutiny as at when required.
 Publicly accessible information on contracts and service agreements Immediate UBEC and SUBEBS Management, Legal and Procurement Units.
 20 Inadequate physical Infrastructure Provision of suitable/additional office, storage and other facilities.
-Enhanced infrastructure for UBEC operations Immediate UBEC Management - Legal, Stores 21 Funding Challenges Increase in percentage allocation to UBEC to enable it fund its operations adequately Increased funding for UBEC Immediate FG, National Assembly, UBEC Management
+Enhanced infrastructure for UBEC operations Immediate UBEC Management - Legal, Stores 21 Funding Challenges Increase in percentage allocation to UBEC to enable it fundits operations adequately Increased funding for UBEC Immediate FG, National Assembly, UBEC Management